inadco/cassandra-spark-jdbc-bridge/README.md

 # cassandra-spark-jdbc-bridge
-If you want to query Cassandra data via JDBC and but you want to use the power of Spark SQL to do data processing, you need this application.
+If you want to query Cassandra data via JDBC but you want to use the power of Spark SQL for data processing, you need this application.

 This app (CSJB), which is a Spark app, will automatically registers all Cassandra tables as schema RDDs in Spark SQL and starts an embedded Apache HiveThriftServer to make the RDDs ready to be consumed via "jdbc:hive2" protocol.

 With this bridge/server, you can use any BI tool like Jasper, Pentaho or Tableau to query Cassandra tables via Spark SQL.
-You will be able to do many different aggregation and/or filtering operations (like group by, join..) with Cassandra data.
+You will be able to do many different aggregation and/or filtering operations like group by, join, etc.. with Cassandra data.

 This application uses the Datastax's [spark-cassandra-connector](https://github.com/datastax/spark-cassandra-connector)